kermitt2/grobid-ner/doc/training-ner-model.md

 ### Train the NER model

-The assumption is that all the required datasets have been downloaded and the property file `grobid-ner.properties` updated accordingly.
+The assumption is that all the required datasets have been downloaded and the property file `grobid-ner.yaml` updated accordingly.
 The required files are:

 - wikipedia.ner26.train shipped with the project